Sarah Michelle Gellar: Resurgence (2021–present)

 Gellar starred as an arson investigator in the Paramount+ supernatural drama series Wolf Pack (2023), for which she also served as an executive producer.
 Critics praised her performance but found the series to be "bereft of a voice".
 In another Paramount+ production, the prequel series Dexter: Original Sin (2024–2025), she played a forensics expert and the title character's boss.
 She made a cameo appearance as Helen Shivers, during a dream sequence, in Robinson's sequel I Know What You Did Last Summer (2025).

-Gellar is set to appear in the horror sequel Ready or Not 2: Here I Come, provide her voice for Breaking Bear, an adult animated series on Tubi, and star in and produce a television adaptation of Bad Summer People.
-She is slated to reprise her role as Buffy and serve as an executive producer of an upcoming Buffy series.
+After serving as a guest judge on RuPaul's Drag Race in 2024 and on RuPaul's Drag Race All Stars in 2025, Gellar signed on as a main judge on the Netflix revival of Star Search, which premiered on January 20, 2026.
+She appeared in the comedy horror sequel Ready or Not 2: Here I Come; provided her voice for Breaking Bear, an adult animated series on Tubi; and was set to reprise her role as Buffy Summers and serve as an executive producer of an upcoming Buffy series before Hulu announced on March 14, 2026 that it was not moving forward.

+In June 2026, Gellar was announced to have signed on to the film 'Thud'.
+The film is being produced by Radio Silence Productions and Divide/Conquer.